xaionaro-go/ffstream/.github/instructions/general.instructions.md

 ## 8. Self-review and reversions
 - Critique analysis and address found incompletenesses of your analysis.
 Continue repeating this critique&fix cycles until nothing left to critique.
 - If a change you made is reverted, assume it was incorrect.
+- After each change ask yourself: "why what I did may not be what was requested?".
+If you find any reason, then go back to the "critique analysis" point.

 ## 9. Hints file usage
 - Every ~5 meaningful steps and before any major step, read `(ffstream/).github/instructions/hints.md`.